zenhaeus/cs-401/04 - Applied ML/README.md

 ## Deadline

-Wednesday November 22th, 2017 at 11:59PM
+Wednesday, November 22, 2017, 11:59PM

-## Important Notes
+## Important notes

-- Make sure you push on GitHub your Notebook with all the cells already evaluated
+- When you push your Notebook to GitHub, all the cells must already have been evaluated.
-- Don't forget to add a textual description of your thought process, the assumptions you made, and the solution you plan to implement!
+- Don't forget to add a textual description of your thought process and of any assumptions you've made.
-- Please write all your comments in English, and use meaningful variable names in your code
+- Please write all your comments in English, and use meaningful variable names in your code.

-## Question 1: Propensity Score
+## Question 1: Propensity score matching

-In this exercise, we will put in practice [propensity score matching](http://www.stewartschultz.com/statistics/books/Design%20of%20observational%20studies.pdf) that we presented in class.
-We will work with the "classic" Lalonde dataset provided by Robert Lalonde in his study "[Evaluating the Econometric Evaluations of Training Programs](http://people.hbs.edu/nashraf/LaLonde_1986.pdf)" (1986).
-The study studied the effect of a job training program on the real earnings of an individual, a couple of years after completion of the program.
-Your task is to determine the effectiveness of this "treatment".
+In this exercise, you will apply [propensity score matching](http://www.stewartschultz.com/statistics/books/Design%20of%20observational%20studies.pdf), which we discussed in lecture 5 ("Observational studies"), in order to draw conclusions from an observational study.

+We will work with a by-now classic dataset from Robert LaLonde's study "[Evaluating the Econometric Evaluations of Training Programs](http://people.hbs.edu/nashraf/LaLonde_1986.pdf)" (1986).
+The study investigated the effect of a job training program ("National Supported Work Demonstration") on the real earnings of an individual, a couple of years after completion of the program.
+Your task is to determine the effectiveness of the "treatment" represented by the job training program.

-Dataset description
+#### Dataset description

-- treat: 1 if treated in the National Supported Work Demonstration, 0 if from the Current Population Survey
+- `treat`: 1 if the subject participated in the job training program, 0 otherwise
-- age: age
+- `age`: the subject's age
-- educ: years of education
+- `educ`: years of education
-- race: factor; black, Hispanic (hispan), or white
+- `race`: categorical variable with three possible values: Black, Hispanic, or White
-- married: 1 if married, 0 otherwise
+- `married`: 1 if the subject was married at the time of the training program, 0 otherwise
-- nodegree: 1 if no degree, 0 otherwise
+- `nodegree`: 1 if the subject has earned no school degree, 0 otherwise
-- re74: earnings in 1974 (pretreatment)
+- `re74`: real earnings in 1974 (pre-treatment)
-- re75: earnings in 1975 (pretreatment)
+- `re75`: real earnings in 1975 (pre-treatment)
-- re78: earnings in 1978 (outcome)
+- `re78`: real earnings in 1978 (outcome)

+If you want to brush up your knowledge on propensity scores and observational studies, we highly recommend Rosenbaum's excellent book on the ["Design of Observational Studies"](http://www.stewartschultz.com/statistics/books/Design%20of%20observational%20studies.pdf).
+Even just reading the first chapter (18 pages) will help you a lot.

+#### 1. A naive analysis

-#### 1. Compare the 'outcome' variable of the two groups.
+Compare the distribution of the outcome variable (`re78`) between the two groups, using plots and numbers.
+To summarize and compare the distributions, you may use the techniques we discussed in lectures 4 ("Read the stats carefully") and 6 ("Data visualization").

-What could you conclude from a superficial analysis?
-Support your answer with adequate plots or statistical tests and explain what could go wrong.
+What might a naive "researcher" conclude from this superficial analysis?

-#### 2. Compare the features' distribution of the two groups with a proper visualization.
-Are they balanced?
-Describe your observations, and how these can affect your previous conclusion.

-#### 3. Use the propensity score to match the observations from the treatment group with the samples from the non-treatment group.
-Recall that the propensity score represents the likelihood of every sample to have received the treatment, based on its features (age, demographics...).
-Use sklearn to train a logistic regression and get the probabilities vector:
+#### 2. A closer look at the data

+You're not naive, of course (and even if you are, you've learned certain things in ADA), so you aren't content with a superficial analysis such as the above.
+You're aware of the dangers of observational studies, so you take a closer look at the data before jumping to conclusions.

+For each feature in the dataset, compare its distribution in the treated group with its distribution in the control group, using plots and numbers.
+As above, you may use the techniques we discussed in class for summarizing and comparing the distributions.

+What do you observe?
+Describe what your observations mean for the conclusions drawn by the naive "researcher" from his superficial analysis.

+#### 3. A propsensity score model

+Use logistic regression to estimate propensity scores for all points in the dataset.
+You may use `sklearn` to fit the logistic regression model and apply it to each data point to obtain propensity scores:

 ```python
 from sklearn import linear_model
 logistic = linear_model.LogisticRegression()
 ```

-Explain in details your strategy for the matching and plot the distribution of the features again.
-Is your sub-population more balanced?
-What can you conclude by comparing the 'outcome' variable in this filtered subset?
+Recall that the propensity score of a data point represents its probability of receiving the treatment, based on its pre-treatment features (in this case, age, education, pre-treatment income, etc.).
+To brush up on propensity scores, you may read chapter 3.3 of the above-cited book by Rosenbaum or [this article](https://drive.google.com/file/d/0B4jctQY-uqhzTlpBaTBJRTJFVFE/view).

+Note: you do not need a train/test split here.
+Train and apply the model on the entire dataset.
+If you're wondering why this is the right thing to do in this situation, recall that the propensity score model is not used in order to make predictions about unseen data.
+It's sole purpose is to balance the dataset across treatment groups.
+(See p.
+74 of Rosenbaum's book for an explanation why slight overfitting is even good for propensity scores.
+If you want even more information, read [this article](https://drive.google.com/file/d/0B4jctQY-uqhzTlpBaTBJRTJFVFE/view).)

-#### 4. Did your propensity-score-matching balance the features perfectly?
+#### 4. Balancing the dataset via matching

-Can you improve the further the balancing (at the expense of the number of samples)?
-I.e., How many samples can you keep in the dataset by matching only people with the same 'race' feature?
+Use the propensity scores to match each data point from the treated group with exactly one data point from the control group, while ensuring that each data point from the control group is matched with at most one data point from the treated group.
+(Hint: you may explore the `networkx` package in Python for predefined matching functions.)

+Your matching should maximize the similarity between matched subjects, as captured by their propensity scores.
+In other words, the sum (over all matched pairs) of absolute propensity-score differences between the two matched subjects should be minimized.

+After matching, you have as many treated as you have control subjects.
-#### 5. Compare the two conclusions and explain your observations.
+Compare the outcomes (`re78`) between the two groups (treated and control).

+Also, compare again the feature-value distributions between the two groups, as you've done in part 2 above, but now only for the matched subjects.
+What do you observe?
+Are you closer to being able to draw valid conclusions now than you were before?

+#### 5. Balancing the groups further

+Based on your comparison of feature-value distributions from part 4, are you fully satisfied with your matching?
+Would you say your dataset is sufficiently balanced?
+If not, in what ways could the "balanced" dataset you have obtained still not allow you to draw valid conclusions?

+Improve your matching by explicitly making sure that you match only subjects that have the same value for the problematic feature.
+Argue with numbers and plots that the two groups (treated and control) are now better balanced than after part 4.

+#### 6. A less naive analysis

+Compare the outcomes (`re78`) between treated and control subjects, as you've done in part 1, but now only for the matched dataset you've obtained from part 5.
+What do you conclude about the effectiveness of the job training program?

 ___